 Companies whose environmental records, logistics flows, product data or supplier documentation sit in Brazil but must be understood in Europe.

-The commercial entry point is evidence review, not generic ESG advisory.
+The entry point is evidence review, not generic ESG advisory

 The fastest way to test fit is to review whether supplier evidence is buyer-readable.
-The firm does not need to begin with a broad regulatory seminar.
+Work does not begin with a broad regulatory seminar.
 It begins with the documents, the buyer request and the exposure.

 What this is not